21 Key Digital Marketing KPIs & Metrics to Track in 2023

 In other words, each KPI you choose:

-Tracking and monitoring marketing KPIs may be essential to operate marketing strategies.
-Choosing the proper metrics to track your progress is critical when launching a new ad, SEO or email campaigns.
+KPI reporting may be essential to operate marketing strategies.
+Choosing the proper metrics to track your progress is critical when launching a new ad, SEO or email campaign.
 The KPIs presented in this blog are the most widely used.
 If you want to learn more about marketing KPIs, we created the ultimate guide to KPI tracking.